Liam-00/PomodoroWidget/README.md

 # PomodoroWidget
-Pomodoro widget intended to be embeddable in Notion
+Pomodoro widget intended to be embeddable in Notion.

 ## Use the deployment link to open or embed:
 Link: